if you're privacy-conscious

 Always follow your employer's acceptable-use policy.
 Some employers explicitly prohibit sharing internal operational data — even aggregated or anonymized.
 We can't make that judgment for you.
 If in doubt, don't submit, or talk to your legal/HR team.

 • Raw email is never written to the database.
 We store only an HMAC-SHA256 hash, keyed with a server-side secret.
+We cannot reverse it to your address.

 • Your identity on every public page is an opaque, randomly-generated alias like quiet-fox-4821.
 Aliases are not linkable to your email, employer, name, or anything else.